Russ Manning: Biography

 Manning also drew the Korak stories in the first 11 issues of Gold Key's Korak comic (also written by Du Bois).
 These were reprinted by Dark Horse Comics in 2 hardcover archive collections.

 From 1967 to 1972 he drew the Tarzan daily newspaper comic strip and stayed on the Sunday page until 1979.
 He also created four original Tarzan graphic novels for European publication.
 Two of them were reprinted by Dark Horse Comics in a single trade paperback collection (Tarzan in The Land That Time Forgot and The Pool of Time) (ISBN 1-56971-151-8).
 During that same period he used assistants, among them William Stout, Rick Hoberg, Mike Royer, and Dave Stevens.

 Magnus, his and Gold Key's best-known heroic-adventure series, was set in the year 4000, which Manning depicted as clean, airy city scapes populated by shiny robots, handsome men, and beautiful women.
 In an era when many science fiction illustrations still showed interstellar spaceships with fins reminiscent of World War II V-2 rockets, Manning offered more exotic craft.
 His Magnus work was later collected by Dark Horse Comics in three hardcover "archive" editions using a different color palette.
 Dark Horse then reprinted them in three trade paperbacks.

 His final major work was writing and drawing the Star Wars newspaper strip in 1979-80.
 These were collected by Dark Horse Comics as Classic Star Wars: The Early Adventures (ISBN 1-56971-178-X), which omitted the fact that Manning only drew some of the episodes that were written by Steve Gerber and Archie Goodwin.

-Russ Manning died of cancer on December 1, 1981 while still living in California where he was born.
+Russ Manning died of cancer on December 1, 1981, while still living in California where he was born.
 He was 52.

-The Russ Manning Most Promising Newcomer Award, which is presented annually at Comic-Con International during the Eisner Awards, is named after him.
+The Russ Manning Most Promising Newcomer Award, which is presented annually at San Diego Comic-Con during the Eisner Awards, is named after him.